Immigrants have built the unique fabric of our country and the Toronto Region specifically.

 - Although 23% of Canadians aged between 25 and 64 were born outside Canada, they accounted for nearly one-half (49%) of the doctorate holders in Canada and for 40% of adults with a master’s degree.
 (2006 Census: Educational Portrait of Canada, 2006” Statistics Canada)

-Skilled immigrants have a lot to offer employers.
+Immigrant professionals have a lot to offer employers.
 They complement the skills of the domestic labour force, bring new investments and innovative practices, help to open trade routes with their countries of origin and enhance cultural diversity.
-(TD Economics, 2012 –
+(TD Economics, 2012)

-Many employers now see the benefits of hiring skilled immigrants.
-In a 2011 survey, Almost 1 in 5 employers in the Greater Toronto Area has hired a skilled immigrant (TRIEC engaged EKOS to survey 461 employers in the Greater Toronto Area using EKOS’ Probit© online panel) to:
+Many employers now see the benefits of hiring immigrant professionals.
+In a 2011 survey, Almost 1 in 5 employers in the Greater Toronto Area has hired an immigrant professional (TRIEC engaged EKOS to survey 461 employers in the Greater Toronto Area using EKOS’ Probit© online panel) to:

 - target local cultural communities to find new business opportunities – of these 83% felt it was effective.

 - help diversify their company’s client base globally – of these 93% felt it was effective.